 For most members of the family, these are years of stress, uncertainty, anger, and emotional pain.
 And often, some issues are never resolved in spite of time and effort and remain an ongoing source of pain and resentment.

-For most unhappy couples the goal should be to fix the relationship problems and stay together as a family, doing so is reasonable and affords the greatest possibility of a positive outcome.
+For most unhappy couples, the goal should be to fix the relationship problems and stay together as a family, when doing so is reasonable and affords the greatest possibility of a positive outcome.

 Children whose parents divorce often witness many negative interactions between their parents before and after the separation.